nboyse/AceBook_PyJam/README.md

 # AceBook_PyJam
-This is the group repo for PyJam (Aaron, Anne-Louise and Natasha.
+This is the group repo for PyJam (Aaron, Anne-Louise and Natasha)

 ## Team Charter